broccolijs/broccoli-debug/README.md

 npm install broccoli-debug
 ```

-Without `--save-dev`, this will install broccoli-debug but not store it in
+Without `--save-dev`, this will install broccoli-debug without saving it as a
-package.json.
-You will oftentimes use broccoli-debug as a transient debugging
+dependency in  `package.json`.
+You will oftentimes use broccoli-debug as a
-aid, and not check it in.
+transient debugging aid, and not commit it into your repo.

 ## Usage